Chuma

 With experience teaching AI at Stanford, leading engineering teams at Clockwise, and building scalable products at Microsoft, I excel at turning complex ideas into impactful solutions.
 My expertise lies in early-stage product development, artificial intelligence, and building systems that streamline complex operations.

 I love playing soccer, listening to podcasts, and sipping tea while lost in thought.
-I've also bungee jumped off the Bloukrans Bridge (216 metres/ 709 ft) and Victoria Falls Bridge (111 metres/ 364 ft), performed in a flying trapeze show, gone skydiving, tried acro paragliding, and hit myself in the head many times trying to juggle clubs...
+I've also bungee jumped off the Bloukrans Bridge (216 metres/ 709 ft) and Victoria Falls Bridge (111 metres/ 364 ft), performed in a flying trapeze show, and hit myself in the head many times trying to juggle clubs...
 I gave up on that.

 experience